-A list of motor oil types, also known as grades:
+A list of motor oil types, also known as grades or viscosities:

 The oil sits in the bottom of the engine, in the oil pan.
 When the engine is running, the oil pump pushes oil to the components which need it, and the oil eventually flows to the bottom of the engine to start the process again.